Killzone: Mercenary

-Killzone: Mercenary is a first-person shooter video game for the PlayStation Vita, released in September 2013.
-Developed by Guerrilla Cambridge, it is the second handheld game in the Killzone series of video games, and fifth overall.
+Killzone: Mercenary is a 2013 first-person shooter video game developed by Guerrilla Cambridge and published by Sony Computer Entertainment for the PlayStation Vita.
+It is the fifth installment in the Killzone series and the first to not be developed by Guerrilla Games.

 Taking place throughout key events and locations of the first three installments of the Killzone franchise, Mercenary follows the story of Arran Danner, a mercenary hired by the ISA.

-Mercenary was met with positive critical reception for its quality as a portable-console first person shooter.
+Mercenary was met with positive critical reception for its quality as a portable-console first-person shooter.
 Praise was given to the game's controls and visuals, while criticism was aimed at its story and campaign length.
+Online servers were shut down on 12 August 2022.

 Gameplay

 For the first time in a Killzone campaign, players can fight alongside Helghast forces as well as ISA specialists, carrying out missions that regular soldiers cannot.
 As a mercenary, players are free to decide which tactics and load outs they will use to fulfill their contract; employers will reward players with money if successfully completed.
 The game utilizes the PS Vita's touchscreen and rear touch panel.